Lucas1774/webApp/README.md

 Once a sudoku is showing you will be able to navigate it with the `arrow keys` or with the mouse.
 You cannot remove or override clues (marked with a grey background).
 Selecting `solve` will solve the SUdoku immediately and render it uneditable.
 Selecting `check` will have the Sudoku blink red if at least one number is wrong, and blink green otherwise.
 You can also press `ctrl+enter` or `enter` respectively.
 Placing the last number in the sudoku will make an auto-check.
 Pressing `escape` or clicking `reset` at any time will go back to "the main menu".
-It takes the program <s>less than 2</s> 0.1 milliseconds on average to solve a Sudoku
+It takes the program less than <s>2</s> 0.1 milliseconds on average to solve a Sudoku
 If you click `Choose file` you will be able to import sudokus from a `.txt` file, where each sudoku has a one-line header (which will be ignored) and then one nine-digit line per row:

     # Sudoku Puzzle 1